conan-io/conan-io.github.io/_posts/2026-01-20-Libtorch-Available-In-Conancenter.markdown

 ---

 ## What is libtorch
-Libtorch is the core C++ component behind the popular pytorch library.
+Libtorch is the core C++ component behind the popular PyTorch library.
 It provides multidimensional tensors, automatic differentiation, neural network layers, optimizers, and model serialization, all implemented in C++.